 The Fly Creek UL 2 is a great choice as a light, roomy solo shelter, or a very cozy ultralight shelter for two for any backpacking adventure.

-The Fly Creek HV is $50 more than the Copper Spur HV, retailing for $390.
-Although it may feel like a single-use product to some people because of its high-quality construction and materials, this is a high-end product.
-We think the Fly Creek is decent value for the price.
+The Fly Creek HV costs a full $100 less than the roomier Editors' Choice winning Copper Spur HV.
+Although it may feel like a single-use product to some people, because of its high-quality construction and materials, this is a high-end product.
+We think the Fly Creek is good value for the price.
 If you want a stronger, roomier tent that is still on the lighter end of the spectrum, consider the Big Agnes Copper Spur HV UL2.

 The Fly Creek's main limitations are its delicate materials and its lack of strength in high winds.
 The ultra light 15 denier nylon needs to be treated like wrapping paper on Christmas Eve.
 It is very easily abraded so make sure your tent is properly staked down and won't roll around on the ground when left unattended.